ShellShoccar-jpn/csp_en/3/ps.md

 Unfortunately, ps command on Cygwin is incompatible with POSIX as of November 2019.
 It doesn't support either "-A" or "-o" option.
 I suppose that the cause is that Cygwin works on Windows, which has a different process management system.

 I think it's a proper policy that you don't support Cygwin because of non-POSIX OS.
 But, you, of course, also support it.
-If you want, you should make sure that your shellscript is on Cygwin with "uname" command before executing the ps command.
+If you want, you should make sure that your shell script is on Cygwin with "uname" command before executing the ps command.

 Here is an example.